Cyprus parliament delays implementation of key foreclosures law

 Lawmakers say the law should be adopted simultaneously with an insolvency framework, outlining protection mechanisms for primary residences and third parties who guaranteed mortgages.
 The insolvency framework is still being reviewed by authorities.

-Once the foreclosures framework is adopted and Cyprus gets a positive assessment from lenders, it will be able to participate in the QE program, ECB President Mario Draghi said on March 5.
+Once the foreclosures framework is adopted and Cyprus gets a positive assessment from lenders, it will be able to participate in the QE programme, ECB President Mario Draghi said on March 5.

 Cyprus’s banking sector has one of the highest non-performing loan ratios in Europe, representing more than 50 percent of total loans.